hansroland/reflex-dom-inbits/tutorial.md

 On Hackage, there is a library called *file-embed*.
 It contains a function *embedFile* that allows you, during compilation, to embed the contents of a file into your source code.
-This function uses Template Haskell, so we need the GHC language extension for Template Haskell.
+This function uses a GHC feature called *Template Haskell*.
+Hence we need the GHC language extension for Template Haskell.
 And we need an additional import (*Data.FileEmbed*).

 The second paramter of *mainWidgetWithCss* is just the same thing as the parameter of the function *mainWidget*, we used for all our examples till now.
-So it is the HTML body element.
+It's the HTML body element.

 The file *src/main01.hs* contains a full example: